It’s A Wrap For Kaun Banega Crorepati 11; Amitabh Bachchan Shoots For 12 Hours At A Stretch

 Fourth Crorepati Of KBC 11

-The viewers saw three contestants - Sanoj Raj, Babita Tade and Gautam Jha bagging the ‘crorepati' title.
-Recently, the show got its fourth crorepati with Ajeet Kumar, a Jail Superintendent.
+The viewers saw three contestants - Sanoj Raj, Babita Tade and Gautam Jha abagging the ‘crorepati' title.
+Recently, the show got its fourth crorepati in the form of Ajeet Kumar, who is a Jail Superintendent.

 Siddhartha Tweeted…